accelazh/accelazh.github.io/_posts/2021-02-26-Experience-On-Live-Production-Troubleshooting.md

   * Specially, tools for dumping and safely modifying persistent data or metadata, should be ready before live issue happens.
 E.g. the on-disk data format is usually dense and not human readable, good tooling here is critical to safely and quickly mitigate related production issues.

+  * A shortcut is to compare the config changes and new code deployments around the impact window.
+This proved very effective to quickly locate what's wrong in the system.
+If otherwise, it's usually customer workload or usage pattern changes.
+Overall, find what's changed.

 Retrospective analysis, where for in-depth RCA, think thoroughly, and turn shortterm mitigation into longterm fix/improvements

   * Perform "5 Whys".
 E.g. why is the issue only discovered now, rather than captured by earlier monitoring, more upstream systems.
 E.g. why it passed test and canary clusters baking, why it is not captured by test cases.
-E.g. why it needs manual investigation and mitigation, rather than self-heal by the system itselves.
+E.g. why it needs manual investigation and mitigation, rather than self-heal by the system itself.

     * This is the first layer.
 After got answers, continue ask whys several more times to drill even deeper.
 They usually reveal core system gaps and future improvements, and key knowledge missing.
 Understand what is system bottleneck, prioritize and evolve.
 Be proactive.